Disconnected from Reality: Do the core concepts of the metaverse exclude disabled individuals?: Virtual Worlds: A (very) brief introduction

 \section{Virtual Worlds: A (very) brief introduction}

-Novel technologies don't just appear and often aren't due to one person's brilliance, instead they derive from knowledge, lingual and technology contexts \cite{chesher1994colonizing}.
-Virtual worlds (referred to in the plural as metaversae in this paper) are no different.
+Novel technologies are not derived from the ether; rather, they emerge from knowledge, linguistic and technological contexts \cite{chesher1994colonizing}.
+Virtual worlds (referred to in this paper in the plural as metaversae) are no exception.
 Briefly, a metaverse is a simulated environment, often populated by users who can interact with each other and their environment using avatars \cite{sparkes2021metaverse}.
 The scope and features of virtual worlds vary greatly, and in this paper we look to those on those that focus on interpersonal and economic relationships, such as Meta's Horizon Worlds.
 Consider the linguistics of the terminology at work; The virtual, or `not quite real' \cite{shields2005virtual} can be traced back in concept at least as far as Plato.
 In his cave allegory, Plato argued that if one had never set foot in the real world, but had only seen projections of it on the cave wall of the outside world, then that world would constitute reality \cite{plato}.
 A subjective reality, which in contrast to what we know is only virtual to the cave-dweller.
 In many ways the metaversae developed since the 2010's mirror this concept, not trying to mirror reality closely, but instead offering a configurable but impoverished version of it.

 Moving beyond the ancient Greeks, the renaissance also had its opinions on virtual worlds.
 In 1641 Descartes published his seminal work \textit{Meditations on First Philosophy}, which contained a thought-experiment on virtual worlds.
 In the treatise, Descartes created a thought-experiment that must have been terrifying to consider for the first time; what if, instead of being in the `real' world, he was trapped in a world created entirely to deceive his senses?
 In this metaverse, a malevolent creator was responsible for creating these illusions, and they were so perfect that Descartes described that ``the earth, colors, figures, sound, and all other external things are naught".
 Perfect illusions from a creator which had perfect access to his senses.
 Descartes therefore thought-up the ultimate metaverse, one completely indistinguishable from the physical reality \cite{descartes}.